baibaichen/Blog2/SharedLib/How-To-Write-Shared-Libraries.md

     return next () << (scale>0 ? scale : 0);
 }
 extern int index2__	(int)
-    __attribute ((alias ("index1 ")));
+    __attribute ((alias ("index1__")));
-asm(".symver index1 ,index@VERS_1.0");
+asm(".symver index1__,index@VERS_1.0");
-asm(".symver index2 ,index@@VERS_2.0");
+asm(".symver index2__,index@@VERS_2.0");

 int indexp1 (int scale) {
-    return index2	(scale) + 1;
+    return index2__(scale) + 1;
 }
 ```

-Several things need explaining here.
-First, we do not explicitly define a function `index` anymore.
+Several things need explaining here. **First**, we do not explicitly define a function `index` anymore.
 Instead `index1__` is defined (note the trailing underscore characters; leading underscores are reserved for the implementation).
 This function is defined using the new semantic.
-The `extern` declaration following the function definition is in fact a definition of an alias for the name `index1` .
+The `extern` declaration following the function definition is in fact a definition of an alias for the name `index1__` .
 This is gcc’s syntax for expressing this.
 There are other ways to express this but this one uses only C constructs which are visible to the compiler.
 The reason for having this alias definition can be found in the following two lines.
 These introduce the “magic” to define a versioned symbol with more than one definition.
 The assembler pseudoop `.symver` is used to define an alias of a symbol which consists of the official name, `@` or `@@`, and a version name.
 The alias name will be the name used to access the symbol.
 It has to be the same name used in the original code, `index` in this case.
 The version name must correspond to the name used in the map file (see the example in the previous section).

 What remains to be explained is the use of `@` and `@@`.
 The symbol defined using `@@` is the default definition.
-There must be at most one.
-It is the version of the symbol used in all linker runs involving the DSO.
-No symbol defined using `@` are ever considered by the linker.
-These are the compatibility symbols which are considered only by the dynamic linker.
+There must be at most one. **It is the version of the symbol used in all linker runs involving the DSO**.
+No symbol defined using `@` are ever considered by the linker. **These are the compatibility symbols which are considered only by the dynamic linker.**

 In this example we define both versions of the symbol to use the same code.
 We could have just as well kept the old definition of the function and added the new definition.
 This would have increased the code size but would provide exactly the same interface.
 Code which calls the old version, `index@VERS_1.0`, would have produced unspecified behavior with the old DSO and now it would return the same as a call to `index@@VERS_2.0`.
 But since such a call is invalid anyway nobody can expect that the ABI does not change in this regard.